Dhclient does not support supersede statement for option 54

 Could anyone implement this so we can test it, too?

-#3 Updated by Jim Pingle 9 months ago
+#3 Updated by Jim Pingle about 2 years ago

 Might be, but it's still an open issue and hasn't been accepted into FreeBSD yet.
 There isn't even one person on that issue that has actually tested it to confirm it solves the original problem.
 I don't see it getting pulled into pfSense without at least some confirmation that it works.